twilio-labs/open-pixel-art/README.md

 If you are already familiar with git and how to create a pull request on GitHub, you can go ahead and check out the [contributing guide](CONTRIBUTING.md).

-We understand that contributing to open-source can be intimidating and as a result we created a mission in our interactive coding game [TwilioQuest](https://www.twilio.com/quest) that will walk you step by step through creating a pull request for this project and help you embark on your new quest in open-source!
 We understand that contributing to open-source can be intimidating and as a result we created a mission in our interactive coding game [TwilioQuest](https://twil.io/hacktoberfest-quest) that will walk you step by step through creating a pull request for this project and help you embark on your new quest into open-source!